-The Company determines the grant date fair value of its NQSOs with time based vesting conditions, using the Black-Scholes-Merton model, using inputs and assumptions, including the market price of the shares on the date of grant, the risk-free interest rate, expected volatility and expected dividend yield over a period commensurate with the expected term.
+The Company may grant NQSOs, which are contractual rights to purchase shares in the future at a predetermined price provided the specific vesting condition is met.
+The Company determines the grant date fair value of its NQSOs with service-based vesting, using the Black-Scholes-Merton model, using inputs and assumptions, including the market price of the shares on the date of grant, the risk-free interest rate, expected volatility and expected dividend yield over the expected term.
+During the requisite service period, the NQSOs are non-transferable, subject to forfeiture and do not have dividend rights until vested and exercised.